FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/nodejs_sdk/install.md

 **Configure Certificates and Channel Ports**

-- Configure Certificate
+- Configure certificates

     Modify the configuration file.
-The certificate configuration is located in the 'authentication' configuration item in the 'packages / cli / conf / config.json' file.。You need to modify the 'key', 'cert', and 'ca' configurations of the configuration item based on the path of the actual certificate file you are using, where 'key' is the path of the SDK private key file, 'cert' is the path of the SDK certificate file, and 'ca' is the path of the chain root certificate file.(https://fisco-bcos-documentation.readthedocs.io/zh_CN/latest/docs/manual/build_chain.html)or [O & M Deployment Tool](https://fisco-bcos-documentation.readthedocs.io/zh_CN/latest/docs/enterprise_tools/index.html)Automatic generation, please refer to the documentation of the above tools for the specific generation method and file location。
+The certificate configuration is located in the 'authentication' configuration item in the 'packages / cli / conf / config.json' file。You need to modify the 'key', 'cert', and 'ca' configurations of the configuration item based on the path of the actual certificate file you are using, where 'key' is the path of the SDK private key file, 'cert' is the path of the SDK certificate file, and 'ca' is the path of the chain root certificate file(https://fisco-bcos-documentation.readthedocs.io/zh_CN/latest/docs/manual/build_chain.html)or [O & M Deployment Tool](https://fisco-bcos-documentation.readthedocs.io/zh_CN/latest/docs/enterprise_tools/index.html)Automatic generation, please refer to the documentation of the above tools for the specific generation method and file location。

-- Configure Channel Ports
+- Configure Channel Port

     Modify the configuration file.
-The node IP and port configurations are located in the 'nodes' configuration item in the 'packages / cli / conf / config.json' file.。You need to modify the 'ip' and 'port' configurations of the configuration item according to the actual configuration of the FISCO BCOS node you want to connect to, where 'ip' is the IP address of the connected node, and 'port' is the value of the 'channel _ listen _ port' configuration item in the config.ini file under the node directory.。You can skip this step if you are using a quick hitch。
+The node IP and port configurations are located in the 'nodes' configuration item in the 'packages / cli / conf / config.json' file。You need to modify the 'ip' and 'port' configurations of the configuration item according to the actual configuration of the FISCO BCOS node you want to connect to, where 'ip' is the IP address of the connected node, and 'port' is the value of the 'channel _ listen _ port' configuration item in the config.ini file under the node directory。You can skip this step if you are using a quick hitch。

 After the configuration is complete, you can start using the CLI tool.
 The CLI tool is located in 'packages / cli / cli.js'.
-All operations need to be performed in the 'packages / cli /' directory.
+All operations need to be performed in the 'packages / cli /' directory

 ```
 cd packages/cli